Martins Sarmento Society Building: First phase (1901–1908)

-Second phase (1934-1967)
+Second phase (1934–1967)

-In 1934, Marques da Silva was asked for a new project to extend the new façade and connect it to the old convent of S. Domingos, replacing the old headquarter building in the middle and replacing it with a new modern structure.
+In 1934, Marques da Silva was asked for a new project to extend the new façade and connect it to the old gothic Convent of S. Domingos which had already begun receiving interventions four years earlier, including plasterwork and flooring repairs, in order to incorporate it in the building complex.
+The project involved replacing the old central headquarters with a new modern structure, integrating the different parts of the complex into a unified building.
 Construction began at the end of that same year, with the project still in progress.

 The complete project was delivered in 1936 and was used by the Martins Sarmento Society to ask the Portuguese state to contribute to the construction; it received a small grant in 1937, but in 1938 it was decided that the state would no longer contribute to the work.
 The work continued until it was interrupted in 1943.

-After the death of Marques da Silva in 1947, the execution of this new phase was continued by Silvas' daughter and his son-in-law, who continued all the projects that were underway.
+After the death of Marques da Silva in 1947, the execution of this new phase was continued by Silva's daughter and his son-in-law, who continued all the projects that were underway.

-The work carried out after 1947, more than just monitoring the work, involved the production of various drawings (construction details, furniture design and lighting) that completed the 1936 project.
-The stonework guard for the floor of the Grand Staircase came from a side project presented later in 1953: “treatment of the flooring and wainscoting with sawn granite around the staircase, the profile of the wooden doors, the furniture in the Reading Room and the metal lantern in the box of the Grand Staircase”.
+The work undertaken after 1947 extended beyond mere supervision of the construction process and included the preparation of numerous execution drawings (such as construction details, furniture designs and lighting schemes), which completed and refined the original 1936 project.
+The stonework guard for the floor of the Grand Staircase came from a side project presented later in 1953: "treatment of the flooring and wainscoting with sawn granite around the staircase, the profile of the wooden doors, the furniture in the Reading Room and the metal lantern in the box of the Grand Staircase".

-In 1957, a tender was launched for the completion of the building, which was finished in 1967.
-The inauguration took place in 17 June 1967 and was attended by the President of the Republic, Admiral Américo Tomás.
+The final phase of the project began with the launch of a tender in 1957, leading to the completion of the building in 1967.
+The inauguration took place on 17 June 1967 and was attended by the President of the Republic, Admiral Américo Tomás.